PSD2: new authentication standards don’t have to mean more friction

 The inherence requirement includes user-friendly authentication methods such as fingerprint scans or even passive biometrics.
-With passive biometrics, the user verification can be done through how they interact with the device (how they type, for example), which is seamless to them.
+With passive biometrics, user verification can be done through how they interact with the device (how they type, for example), which is seamless to them.

-Companies can combine this inherence requirement with the possession requirement by sending a code to the consumer’s device or simply leveraging technologies that recognize a device in real time – such as looking at the device ID – without asking any additional information from the user.
-NuData, for example, analyzes hundreds of behavioral traits such as how users scroll their phones or type, and determines device possession based on the intelligence shared during the transaction.
+Companies can combine this inherence requirement with the possession requirement by sending a code to the consumer’s device or simply leveraging technologies that recognize a device in real time – such as looking at the device ID – without asking for any additional information from the user.
+NuData, for example, analyzes hundreds of behavioral traits such as how users scroll their phones or type and determines device possession based on the intelligence shared during the transaction.